Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

-# Server Installation and Startup Guide for Ubuntu-Server: A Beginner's Guide for Linux Users
+# ARK Survival Ascended Server Installation and Startup Guide for Ubuntu-Server: A Beginner's Guide for Linux Users

 Welcome to this straightforward guide designed to walk you through the process of installing and starting a ARK Survival Ascended Server on Linux.
 This guide is tailored for beginners, so no extensive prior knowledge is required.